Tarieret/Portfolio/README.md

-# Tariere Timitimi — Data Science Portfolio
+# Tariere Timitimi — Portfolio

 Full project write-ups, context, and findings are documented on my portfolio site: